TipDynamic/thor/README.md

 *updates*:

 - **2050.01.01**: to be continue..

+- **2019.05.19**:  There would be a huge updates on **thor** in recent days.
+We are trying to integrate all math library in Apollo into thor.
+So that it can do lots of math calculations.
+If you got any undefined inference error just open an issue about that.
+Currently if you want using thor, you gonna need **link protobuf** in your c++ project.

 - **2019.05.01**: Add some geometry utils such as conversion between quaternion and euler angels for robots and autocar:
     ```c++
     Eigen::Matrix3d Quaternion2RotationMatrix(const double x, const double y, const double z, const double w);
     Eigen::Quaterniond EulerAngle2Quaternion(const double yaw, const double pitch, const double roll);
     ```
     **note**: this is only available when you have Eigen installed.

 - **2019.01.15**: Now, slam module has been integrated into thor, you can access slam by those functions;